athento/nuxeo-jira-collector/README.md

 ## Synopsis

 The Jira issue collector allows you to easily embed a JIRA feedback form into your own web site.
-This plugin add this snippet inside your site *head* tag.
+This plugin adds this snippet inside your site *head* tag.

 ## Code Example